mathieugouin/rpiDvr/docs/README.md

 ### Tuner Setup

-TBD: Current XBian does not enable the driver by default, refer to <http://forum.xbian.org/thread-4051.html>

-#### Hauppauge Xbox One
+For this setup, I use the "Hauppauge Xbox One"

 Install the firmware v4l-cx231xx-avcore-01.fw from <https://linuxtv.org/downloads/firmware/> in /lib/firmware.